IvanMendoza1616/SistemasEmbebidos/README.md

 pip install -r requirements.txt pip install flask
 ```

+Now follow these instructions:

-1. Create directory `plots` in `static/`
+1. Create directory `plots` in `static/`.
-2. Run the flask server on local ip address
+2. Run the flask server on local ip address.
-3. Be sure to have sudo privileges for listening to serial port
+3. Be logged in as super user for listening to serial port.

+Finally run the web service:

 ``` bash
 python ./flaskt.py